 You will find that preparing to study abroad involves gathering up some important paperwork.
 At the very least, you will need an updated passport to leave the country.
 Depending on which nation you plan to study abroad in, you might also need to apply for a student visa.

-Another way to prepare for your study abroad trip is to find out which vaccinations you need to enter your destination.
-Some countries require proof that you have been vaccinated against specific diseases, so find out this information.
+Another way to prepare for your study abroad trip is to find out which vaccinations you need to enter your destination country.
+Some countries require proof that you have been vaccinated against specific diseases, so find out this information and get your shots.